This blog may contain affiliate links. Read our disclosure policy for more info.

 During my stay in the city, I knew I needed to head out to explore the mountains, and doing this ATV tour was the most fun way to do it.
 The trails are perfect, with many hills, dirt roads, and magnificent views of the city.
 Plus, we covered a ton of ground and spent about 5 hours exploring!

-It costs $170 USD which includes roundtrip transportation from Medellin, all the necessary gear and safety equipment, insurance, souvenir photos, and a traditional Colombian lunch at a trout farm.
+The tour includes round-trip transportation from Medellin, all the necessary gear and safety equipment, insurance, souvenir photos, and even a traditional Colombian lunch at a trout farm.

-This tour takes a total of 5 hours, and you can stop at any point to take pictures or simply rest and breathe in the mountain air.
-Our guide was so nice and fun and even took us past some really incredible waterfalls.
+It takes a total of 5 hours, and you can stop at any point to take pictures or simply rest and breathe in the mountain air.
+Our guide was so nice and fun, and even took us past some really incredible waterfalls.
 I loved the tour and got to see a side of Medellin most don’t, which is the best way to travel!

 8. Learn the History of Pablo Escobar